Outer Hebrides: Etymology

 The earliest surviving written references relating to the islands were made by Pliny the Elder in his Natural History, in which he states that there are 30 Hebudes, and makes a separate reference to Dumna, which Watson (1926) concludes is unequivocally the Outer Hebrides.
 Writing about 80 years later, in 140–150 AD, Ptolemy, drawing on the earlier naval expeditions of Agricola, also distinguished between the Ebudes, of which he writes there were only five (and thus possibly meaning the Inner Hebrides) and Dumna.
 Dumna is cognate with the Early Celtic dumnos and means the "deep-sea isle".
 Pliny probably took his information from Pytheas of Massilia who visited Britain sometime between 322 and 285 BC.
 It is possible that Ptolemy did as well, as Agricola's information about the west coast of Scotland was of poor quality.
 Breeze also suggests that Dumna might be Lewis and Harris, the largest island of the Outer Hebrides although he conflates this single island with the name "Long Island".
 Watson (1926) states that the meaning of Ptolemy's Eboudai is unknown and that the root may be pre-Celtic.
 Murray (1966) claims that Ptolemy's Ebudae was originally derived from the Old Norse Havbredey, meaning "isles on the edge of the sea".
 This idea is often repeated but no firm evidence of this derivation has emerged.

 Other early written references include the flight of the Nemed people from Ireland to Domon, which is mentioned in the 12th-century Lebor Gabála Érenn and a 13th-century poem concerning Raghnall mac Gofraidh, then the heir to the throne of Mann and the Isles, who is said to have "broken the gate of Magh Domhna".
 Magh Domhna means "the plain of Domhna (or Domon)", but the precise meaning of the text is not clear.

 In Irish mythology the islands were the home of the Fomorians, described as "huge and ugly" and "ship men of the sea".
-They were pirates, extracting tribute from the coasts of Ireland and one of their kings was Indech mac Dé Domnand (i.e. Indech, son of the goddess Domnu, who ruled over the deep seas).
+They were pirates who exacted tribute from the coasts of Ireland and one of their kings was Indech mac Dé Domnand (i.e. Indech, son of the goddess Domnu, who ruled over the deep seas).